 My taxi may be brand new but the MDT is re-cycled.
 MDTs are taken from condemned cabs and re-installed on all new cabs.
 On the first day, I sensed some problem with the MDT.
 It’s slow and lagging.
 When I stopped the meter, the MDT screen took ages to appear wasting everyone’s time.
 Customer kept asking how much the total fare.
 I had to wait for the total fare to appear slowly on the MDT screen before I could confirm the final charges.
 Sometimes, it simply hung.
 The problem persisted even after I had to do a soft re-set.

 The next day when I started my shift at 6am, it totally blacked out.
 It gone dead on the second day.
 No choice, I just cruised around picking up customers on the streets.
 No current call bookings for me.
-I did not want to miss the morning peak golden hours from 6am to 9.30am cuz of the extra 25% surcharge on the meter fare.
+I did not want to miss the morning peak golden hours from 6am to 9.30am cuz of the extra 25% surcharge on the metered fare.
 After I sent my taxi to the workshop at Sin Ming Drive to repair around 10am, I walked to the nearby coffeeshop to take my meal break.
 Whenever I sent in the taxi to repair the MDT, it is at my own time.
 I still pay for the rental when the taxi is not plying the road.
 I can’t claim “down-time”.
-Meter not running but I still continue to pay rental without any rebate.
+Meter is not running but I still continue to pay rental without any rebate.

 The "Red Cross" just won't go away!

 On the next day, I sent my taxi again to the same workshop at Sin Ming Drive to repair.
 Again, they replaced it with another old re-cycled MDT.
 This current MDT is the 3rd set.
 When I was about to leave the workshop, I noticed the same big “Red Cross” on top of the MDT screen.
 The technician told me to move around cuz sometimes it’s due to blind spots with no signals.
 However, for the whole day when I was plying the roads, the same “Red Cross” still visible with no call bookings at all.
 Frustrated I took a long ride with an empty cab all the way from Meyer Road to Sin Ming Drive burning extra fuel and loss of income to complain about it.
 This time they changed the antenna.
 When I made so much noise to the counter staff at the workshop, they threw me a small piece of printed paper with a nameless and faceless feedback address to complain!
-The same feedback channel which took 3 days to reply to me when I complained that I could not log in to company Driver Portal after I migrated from a relief to a hirer status cuz I need to register my relief drivers before they could drive my taxi.
+The same feedback channel which took 3 days to reply when I complained that I could not log in to company Driver Portal after I migrated from a relief to a hirer status cuz I had to register my relief drivers before they could drive my taxi.

 Just to side track.
 When I got enlisted for BMT training in 1983 at Pulau Tekong more than 30 years ago, we were told on the 1st day that there is a “Godfather” assigned to NS men in the whole camp acting in our interests.
-An experienced middle-aged about to retire veteran holding the rank Captain who would attend to all our complaints.
-He is available 24/7 even giving us his personal pager number (no mobile phones in those days) to page if there is any issue eg ill-treatment, unfair discrimination etc. He’s only answerable to MINDEF – the direct link between those gods and us undergoing National Service training as soldiers to serve our country.
+An experienced middle-aged about to retire veteran holding the Captain rank who would attend to all our complaints.
+He is available 24/7 even giving us his personal pager number (no mobile phones in those days) to page him if there is any issue eg ill-treatment, unfair discrimination etc. He’s only answerable to MINDEF – the direct link between those gods and us undergoing mandatory National Service training as soldiers to serve our country.
 The Captain assured us that if there’s a genuine complaint against any abuse of power or ill-treatment, he would take up our case.
 Any unhappiness or grievances shall be investigated with full confidentiality!
-With this sort of feedback channel that comes with a name and a face, wonder no more there is no mutiny in all our 49 year history of NS.
+With this sort of feedback channel that comes with a name and a face, wonder no more why there is no mutiny in all our 49 year history of NS.
 It is unheard of.

 Yup, if only Comfort could emulate such a feedback channel all of us will be much happier working as business partners.
 Sadly, it is not the case here.
-It seems that they are only interested in collecting rental.
+It seems that they are only interested in collecting rentals.
 They only act fast if you owe them taxi rental.
 I notice so many cabs park there whenever I go to the workshop having the same problem.
 I was not alone facing faulty MDTs.
 Most of them just resign to the helpless situation.
 What to do when they keep re-cycling primitive dinosuars?

 Replacing two faulty MDT sets within seven days in a brand new taxi is clearly unacceptable by any yardstick or standard of measurement!